What is the Best Manual Pole Saw? Extendable Pruners For Trimming Trees (2023)

 Teeth Per Inch

 Using a pole saw for tree trimming could be sold with a coarse or fine blade.
 These categories are determined through the saw’s teeth per inch (TPI).
-If you’re cutting softwood, we highly suggest buying pole saws with coarse blades because they have five to six TPI configurations.
+If you’re cutting softwood, I highly suggest buying pole saws with coarse blades because they have five to six TPI configurations.

 Meanwhile, fine blades should work well with cutting hardwoods because they’re made of over 11 teeth per inch (TPI) [1].